LuGomes/docker-k8s/README.md

 #### Manipulating Containers with the Docker Client

-- `docker run <image name>` - `docker run hello-world`
+- Create and run a container from an image: `docker run <image name>` (e.g. `docker run hello-world`).
-- `docker run <image name> command` - `docker run busybox ls` (overrides the image startup command), ls will list out files in the directory
+- Create and run a container from an image and override the startup command: `docker run <image name> command` (e.g. `docker run busybox ls`).
-- `docker ps` to list all containers currently running in your machine
+- List all containers running in your machine: `docker ps`.
-- `docker ps --all` will list all containers ever created in your machine
+- List all containers ever created in your machine: `docker ps --all`.
-- `docker run =  docker create + docker start`
+- `docker run` =  `docker create` (FS) + `docker start` (startup command).
-- `docker create hello-world` and `docker start -a container_id` (the start will execute the primary startup command, use flag -a to attach to the container and print out its output, docker run does the log of the output automatically)
+- `docker create hello-world` and `docker start -a <container id>` (the start will execute the primary startup command, use flag -a to attach to the container and print out its output, docker run attaches automatically).
-- `docker start -a container_id` can also be used to restart exited containers, but you cannot replace the command used the first time
+- To restart a stopped container: `docker start -a <container id>`.
+Caveat: we cannot replace the command used the first time the container ran the other times around.
-- `docker system prune` to delete stopped containers and build cache (images fetched from docker hub)
+- To delete stopped containers and image cache: `docker system prune`.

 ```WARNING!
 This will remove:
   - all stopped containers